aspuru-guzik-group/mission_control/docs/user_guide/tasks.rst

                  'task_type': 'print',
                  'task_params': {'msg': 'I am task_1.'},
              },
-             # ...
+             ...
          ]
      }

 #.
-We build a flow from the flow_spec and run it with a FlowEngine.
-Eventually
+We convert the flow_spec into a flow and run it with a FlowEngine.

-   the flow reaches a state when it's time for our task to run.
-At this point the FlowEngine ticks our task.
+#.
+Eventually the flow reaches our task and the FlowEngine ticks our task:

    .. code-block:: python

-     flow_engine.tick_task(task, flow, task_ctx)
+     flow_engine.tick_task(task, flow, task_ctx_extras)

 #.
-When the FlowEngine ticks our task it calls a top-level TaskHandler.
-The
+The FlowEngine calls the tick method of a top-level TaskHandler, and passes
-   TaskHandler calls its tick method with a 'task_ctx' dict that contains the task and its parent flow, as well as other user-provided items.
+   it the task and the task's context.
+This context includes the task and its parent flow, as well as other user-provided items.

    .. code-block:: python

-     task_handler.tick_task(task_ctx={'task': task, 'flow': flow, ...})
+     task_ctx = {'task': task, 'flow': flow, **task_ctx_extras}
+     task_handler.tick_task(task_ctx)

 #.
 The TaskHandler's tick_task method looks up a task-specific tick function
-   and calls it.
+   and calls it with the task_ctx.

 #.
-The the tick function performs some set of actions based on the task_ctx.
+The tick function performs actions based on the task_ctx.
-   The tick method often also updates a task's status to indicate whether it is still running, or whether it has failed or completed.
+   The tick method often updates a task's status to indicate whether the task is still running, or whether it has failed or completed.

-MissionControl defines conventions and provides utilities to help define tasks and run them.

 ==============
 Defining Tasks